 Once you have secured the right spot, it’s time to contact a legal professional and start securing all the necessary permits required by your local authorities before you start building or renovating.

 Of course, all of that planning will go nowhere if you do not have the required funding.
-And given the volatile housing market these days, you will be needing every last penny you can gather to fund this venture.
+And given the volatile housing market these days, you will need every last penny you can gather to fund this venture.

 The next step is to assemble the core team!